-Here are my top tips to make your school more ‘trauma-informed’
+Here are some of my top tips to make your school more 'trauma-informed'

 - Educate staff in your school about ACES and the lifelong impact of trauma; everyone from administrators to the senior leadership team.
 Children need to understand their own mental health and strategies they can use to support themselves.

 - School might be the only ‘safe place’ the child has.
 Keep it safe by providing sensory rooms and quiet spaces.
 School counsellors or pastoral teams mean the child has somewhere to go for support when they need it.

 - Remember some children may need support out of school as well as in.
 Connect them with local charities, youth centres or social care to support them.

 - Have boundaries.
 Often children want to push these to see if you mean what you say.
 Stay consistent to help them to acknowledge expected behaviours.